What is breast ultrasound?

 There are no special screening guidelines for women with dense breasts [3-4].
 Whole breast ultrasound is not part of the NCCN or the ACS breast cancer screening recommendations for women at average risk or for women at higher than average risk [3-4].

 Learn more about breast density and mammography.

 Learn more about breast density and breast cancer risk.

-Breast ultrasound for women at higher risk of breast cancer
+Whole breast ultrasound for women at higher risk of breast cancer

-Studies are looking at whether breast ultrasound may be a useful addition to screening mammography among women at higher risk of breast cancer for whom breast MRI is not recommended .
+Studies are looking at whether whole breast ultrasound may be a useful addition to screening mammography among women at higher risk of breast cancer for whom breast MRI is not recommended .

-Women at higher risk who are recommended breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider breast ultrasound .
+Women at higher risk who are recommended breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider whole breast ultrasound .

-Automated breast ultrasound
+Automated whole breast ultrasound

-Breast ultrasound exams are most often performed with a hand-held ultrasound device (see image above).
+Whole breast ultrasound exams are most often performed with a hand-held ultrasound device (see image above).
 The quality of the image can vary greatly, depending on the skill and experience of the person doing the exam.

-Automated breast ultrasound is under study to see if it may help improve image quality .
+Automated whole breast ultrasound is under study to see if it may help improve image quality .
 However, it’s not widely available or routinely used.